bennettslin/chord_app/README.md

 Placement of tiles
 ------------------

 There are 66 dyadminos total.
 These methods use arrays of hashes to keep track of which dyadminos are on the player's rack, on the gameboard, or still in the pile.
-They also allow the player to flip and swap the dyadminos on her rack, as well as replacing them for others from the pile.
+They also allow the player to flip and swap the dyadminos on her rack, replace them for others in the pile, or place them on the gameboard.

 Further coding to do:
+* combine dyadmino-placement methods with chord-identifying methods so that only legal chords are allowed to be played on the board.
-* create array of hashes for gameboard
+* calculate score of chords played.
+* turn into hex board

 Dyadminos!
 ==========

 A musical tile game
 -------------------

+*Note:* After tinkering around with the Gosu gem, I've decided it would be more productive to dive straight into the RubyMotion toolkit instead.
+Since it will take me a while to get up to speed with RubyMotion, I'm just going to get all the game logic done first, then come back to programming the interface.

 *Requires Gosu gem.
 Run main.rb in console.*